Back to Blogs

 Disclosure obligations under Article 8 and Article 9 are distinct, with Article 9 requiring more comprehensive disclosures due to the more ambitious and targeted nature of these products.
 Article 8 focuses on how ESG factors are integrated into the investment process, while Article 9 goes further, detailing the sustainable impact of the investments and their contribution to environmental or social objectives.
 This detailed reporting framework under SFDR is critical in providing investors with the information needed for informed decisions through SFDR compliance.

-The SFDR sets out specific criteria for the classification of ESG products, which are crucial for financial market participants to understand and implement correctly.
+The SFDR outlines specific criteria for classifying ESG products, which are essential for financial market participants to understand and implement correctly.
 For Article 8 products, the criteria may include ESG risk assessments or the integration of ESG considerations into investment decisions.
 For Article 9 products, the criteria are more stringent, often requiring an active contribution to environmental or social objectives, verified by qualitative and quantitative measures.
 Adherence to these criteria ensures that products are appropriately classified, maintaining the integrity of the classification of ESG products in SFDR.

 The practical implications for investors and businesses under SFDR are substantial.
 For investors, the clear categorization of financial products under Articles 8 and 9 simplifies the process of identifying investment opportunities that meet their ESG criteria.
 Businesses that offer financial products must meticulously document their ESG strategies and outcomes to comply with SFDR requirements.
 This adherence to SFDR standards ensures that sustainability considerations are embedded within business models, reflecting an authentic commitment to sustainable development.